apiaryio/api-blueprint/Tutorial.md

         ]
 ```

-> **Note:** Specifying the media type in parenthesis after the response status code generates implicit `Content-Type` HTTP header.
-Therefore you do not have to explicitly specify the `Content-Type` header.
+> **Note:** Specifying the media type after the response status code generates `Content-Type` HTTP header.
+You do not have to explicitly specify the `Content-Type` header.

 The polls resource has a second action which allows you to create a new question.
 This action includes a description showing the structure you would send to the server to perform this action.